dankarthik25/AWS-EventBridge-Cross-Account/ReadMe.md

 Note: There are some limitation in cloudformation template there is no provision for roll-back update and blue-green update.

-So we have to manually need to
+So we have to manually need to update the ECS-Cluster

 ```
 - Delete the pervious ECS Service